 There are many different types of cyberstalking, and each can lead to criminal charges.

-In recent years, the internet has become an integral part of our daily lives.
-Social media, email, and messaging apps have transformed how we communicate with each other.
-It’s no wonder that the internet has also become a major tool for criminals to carry out their crimes.
+The Internet has become integral to our daily lives in recent years.
+Social media, email, and messaging apps have transformed how we communicate.
+It’s no wonder that the Internet has also become a major tool for criminals to carry out their crimes.

-However, when you start to delve deeper into the world of cybercrime, you’ll find that it is often perpetrated by individuals against other individuals.
+However, when you delve deeper into cybercrime, you’ll find that individuals against others often perpetrate it.

-While it might seem counterintuitive, many of these crimes are actually carried out by people who are close to each other and may even be friends.
+While it might seem counterintuitive, many of these crimes are committed by people close to each other and may even be friends.

 It’s important to remember that cyberstalking doesn’t necessarily require someone to stalk you.
-In fact, the crime can occur to someone who knows you well.
+The crime can occur to someone who knows you well.
 It can also happen to someone who doesn’t know you at all.

 Cyberstalking laws are federal laws designed to protect victims of stalking and harassment by prohibiting stalking and harassment via technology such as email, cell phones, computers, and instant messaging.

 The most common type of cyberstalking law is the federal statute called the Computer Fraud and Abuse Act (CFAA).
-This law makes it a crime to intentionally access a computer without authorization, damage a computer, or disrupt or deny service to anyone.
+This law makes it a crime to intentionally access a computer without authorization, damage it, or disrupt or deny service to anyone.

 In other words, you can be prosecuted for violating a computer user’s right to privacy.